CumulusNetworks/docs/content/cumulus-netq-50/Whats-New/_index.md

 <!-- check on this pre-release -->

-- When you upgrade to NetQ v4.15.0, any pre-existing validation data will be lost.
+- When you upgrade to NetQ v5.0, any pre-existing validation data will be lost.
 Additionally, NetQ will not retain data related to network services (including BGP, LLDP, EVPN, and MLAG) after upgrading.
-- You must upgrade cloud (OPTA) deployments to NetQ 4.15 before initiating a {{<link title="Switch Management/#switch-discovery" text="switch discovery">}}.
+- You must upgrade cloud (OPTA) deployments to NetQ 5.0 before initiating a {{<link title="Switch Management/#switch-discovery" text="switch discovery">}}.
 - The API gateway port for on-premises deployments has changed from 32708 to 32710.

 ### Upgrade Paths

 You can upgrade to NetQ 5.0 if your deployment is running version 4.15 or 4.14.
-For on-premises and cloud deployments, {{<link title="Back Up and Restore NetQ" text="back up your NetQ data">}}, then concurrently restore your data and upgrade NetQ during a {{<link title="Install the NetQ System" text="new NetQ 4.16 installation">}}
+For on-premises and cloud deployments, {{<link title="Back Up and Restore NetQ" text="back up your NetQ data">}}, then concurrently restore your data and upgrade NetQ during a {{<link title="Install the NetQ System" text="new NetQ 5.0 installation">}}

 To install NetQ for NVLink, perform a new virtual machine installation.

 ### Compatible Agent Versions

-The NetQ 5.0 server is compatible with NetQ agents 4.15 and 4.14.
+The NetQ 5.0 server is compatible with NetQ agents 5.0 and 4.15.
 You can install NetQ agents on switches and servers running:

 - Cumulus Linux 5.15, 5.14, 5.11.3
-- Ubuntu 24.04, 22.04 <!--still support 22.04?
-NVLink requires 24.04-->
+- Ubuntu 24.04, 22.04